 There is no provision in the law governing the administration of the Mississippi Public Employees' Retirement System which provides for the payment of interest in such appeals.
 Interest was sought in Hayes v.
 Public Employees' Retirement System, 960 So.2d 471 (Miss.
 2007) Although, the issue was asserted and argued, this Court did not award interest in Hayes and distinguished Public Employees' Retirement System v.
-Langham 812 So.2d 969 (Miss.
+Langham, 812 So.2d 969 (Miss.
 2002), relied upon by Mr. Hayes, by stating that it was a civil action and not an appeal of an administrative decision.
 Langham involved a civil action being filed to collect certain death benefits under the Highway Safety Patrol Retirement System.
-If interest were to be paid on cases such as the instant action, legislative action would be necessary.
-The Court of Appeals does not expound on why the cases cited by PERS do not apply or why prejudgment interest should be allowed in such cases where it has never been applied in any other case involving a claim for disability benefits from the Public Employees' Retirement System.
+Although the Court of Appeals in Stevison v.
+Public Employees' Retirement System, 966 So.2d 874 (Miss.
+App.
+2007) amended the mandate to include interest, PERS takes the position that the mandate should not have been amended in Stevison.
+PERS filed and was granted its Petition for Writ of Certiorari filed June 19, 2008.
+A second Order was entered December 4, 2008, finding the "petition was improvidently granted and should be dismissed."
 This clearly is not a civil lawsuit filed against the Retirement System where monetary damages were awarded, but was merely an appeal of an administrative decision.
 The question on appeal was whether the decision to deny disability benefits was supported by substantial evidence.
 Miss.
-Code Ann.
-Section 25-11-120 (Rev. 2006) provides the manner in which an administrative decision of the Board of Trustees can be appealed to Court.
+Code Ann. §25-11-120 (Rev. 2006) provides the manner in which an administrative decision of the Board of Trustees can be appealed to Court.
 In Freeman, 868 So.2d at 330, this Court held that the case of Public Employees' Retirement System v.
 Langham, 825 So.2d 969 (Miss.
 2002) which held that the award of interest was proper, was "distinguishable from Freeman because Langham was a civil action and Freeman is an appeal of an administrative decision."
-The same is true for Ms. Stevison's case, which is an appeal of an administrative decision, not a civil action.
+The same is true for Ms. Dozier's case, which is an appeal of an administrative decision, not a civil action.

 The issue before the Court of Appeals was not the monetary extent of recovery, but rather whether the member is entitled to a retirement benefit.
 If the decision is to award benefits, the calculation is made at the administrative level.
-The issue addressed by the Corut of Appeals was whether PERS decision was upheld by substantial evidence.
+The issue addressed by the Court of Appeals was whether PERS decision was upheld by substantial evidence.
 In Mills v.
 Jones' Estate, 57 So.
 2d 496 (Miss.
 1952) there was a motion to add interest on the judgment that was entered and this Court noted that the lower Court did not enter a monetary judgment, rather the judgment "simply adjudicated that the death was compensable without undertaking to fix the amount of such compensation.
 We cannot fix the amount here.
 That will be a matter for the Commission on remand."
 The case was originally before the Workers' Compensation Commission.
 The motion was overruled.
 The facts are very similar to those in this matter.